Cranmere Pool and Hangingstone Hill

 © Crown copyright 2014 Ordnance Survey FL 2014 SF

-A fair chunk of today’s walk, 1st will be East Mill Tor to the right, Okement Hill, Hangingstone Hill at the back and Oke Tor far left
+A fair chunk of today’s walk in the picture, 1st will be East Mill Tor to the right, Okement Hill, Hangingstone Hill at the back and Oke Tor far left

 And again with Cosdon Hill to the right